Residual Context Diffusion Language Models: Experiments

 \textbf{Evaluation Benchmarks.} We assess mathematical reasoning depth and efficiency across a scaling suite of benchmarks.
 LLaDA is evaluated on GSM8K~\cite{cobbe2021gsm8k} and MinervaMath~\cite{2206.14858}.
 For the more capable SDAR variants, we extend the evaluation from GSM8K and MATH500~\cite{hendrycksmath2021} to competition-level challenges, including AIME24~\cite{aime_2024} and AIME25~\cite{aime_2025}, to test RCD's efficacy in complex, multi-step logical derivation.

 \textbf{Evaluation Settings.} To ensure a fairness, we tailor configurations to different settings.
 (1) Sequence Length: SDAR is evaluated at 16,384 tokens to leverage its reasoning capability.
 LLaDA uses 512 tokens for standard tasks and 1,024 for AIME, aligning with its training bounds.
 (2) Decoding: We employ greedy decoding ($T=0$) for GSM8K, MATH500, and MinervaMath.
 For AIME24/25, we use $T=0.6$ with 16-sample Pass@1 to ensure statistical robustness.
+(3) Residual Initialization: For SDAR, the residual context is initialized with zero vector (cold start), while for LLaDA it is initialized with reference model predictions (warm start).

 \textbf{Main Results.} As summarized in Tables~\ref{tab:sdar-main-results} and \ref{tab:llada-main-results}, RCD consistently outperforms standard Sequential Denoising across all configurations.
-Most notably, for SDAR-8B-b64, RCD more than doubles accuracy on rigorous AIME24/25 benchmarks (e.g., 9.79\%$\rightarrow$19.79\% on AIME25).
+Most notably, for SDAR-8B-b64, RCD more than doubles accuracy on the rigorous AIME24 benchmark (7.08\%$\rightarrow$18.75\%) and delivers substantial gains on AIME25 (9.79\%$\rightarrow$16.04\%).
 Similarly, LLaDA shows significant gains, with MinervaMath accuracy increasing by nearly 6\%.
 These results demonstrate RCD's unique ability to recover discarded signals, thereby transforming them into critical contextual priors that significantly enhance reasoning depth.